ON THIS PAGE

 Only users with the |

-By default, all top-level CLI commands have associated
+By default, all top-level CLI commands and configuration hierarchy levels have

-access privilege levels.
-Users can execute only those commands and
+associated access privilege levels.
+Users can execute only those commands and view

-view only those statements for which they have access privileges.
+and configure only those statements for which they have access privileges.
+For each

-For each login class, you can explicitly deny or allow the use of
+login class, you can explicitly allow and deny the use of operational mode and

-operational and configuration mode commands that would otherwise be
+configuration mode commands and statement hierarchies that would otherwise be

-permitted or not allowed by a privilege level specified in the permissions
+allowed or denied by a privilege level specified in the permissions

 statement.